 “If energy is going to be used as a weapon, we need to have the largest arsenal.”

-The U.S. was caught in an OPEC choke hold and there wasn’t light at the end of the tunnel.
+The U.S. was tight in an OPEC choke-hold and there wasn’t much light at the end of the tunnel…

 Many thought it was a fool’s hope.

-In mid-summer, crude prices reached a seven-month low, sitting at just above $43.
-For months, we’ve seen oil trading around $50 per barrel, and it was desperately trying to find some support.
+Last week, crude prices reached a seven-month low, currently sitting just below $43.
+For months, we’ve seen oil trade around $50 per barrel, desperate for support.

-The U.S. actually increased rig counts last week to 941 active oil and gas rigs, which upped production to 9.33 million barrels of oil per day (bopd).
+The U.S. actually increased rig counts last week, to 941 active oil and gas rigs (up more than 500 from this time last year), while boosting production to more than 9.33 million barrels of oil a day.

-The cost to build and operate wells in oil-rich U.S. shale basins has decreased by millions of dollars over the past few years.
+The cost to build and operate wells in the oil-rich U.S. shale basins has decreased by millions over the past few years.